peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

 * A 32-bit signed integer.
+Returns 0 if this value is infinity or not-a-number.

 ### ToInt64Checked
     public long ToInt64Checked()